STFleming/EmSys_GPIO_and_Abstraction_Costs/README.md

 ![](imgs/digi_write_as_fast_as_poss.png)

-__As expected this is much faster.__ We now have a square wave that is oscillating at pretty much exactly 3MHz.
-However, we can notice some slightly odd things about this waveform, the amount of time LOW is greater than the amount of time HIGH.
+__As expected, this is much faster.__ We now have a square wave that is oscillating at pretty much precisely 3MHz.
+However, we can notice some slightly odd things about this waveform; the amount of time LOW is greater than the amount of time HIGH.
 In electronic engineering speak, this is called the _mark-to-space_ ratio.

 ![](imgs/mark_time.png)